 Technology has the potential to be such a useful tool to everyone using it, specifically speaking, technology has the ability to greatly assist our law enforcement and justice system.
 If law enforcement officials are looking for tools to help speed up their criminal investigations and do that will precision, using personal daily trackers may be an option.
 Before simply requesting access to such records, courts must recognize and answer the questions facing such an issue before the piece of technology they once thought would be helpful in turn ends in more mistrials due to violation of rights than convictions.

-Blogger Bio: Angelica is a Staff Member of the Journal of High Technology Law.
-She is currently a 2L at Suffolk Law with an area of focus in Juvenile and Family Law.
-She holds a B.A. in Legal Studies from Bay Path University.
+Student Bio: Angelica is a Content Editor for the Journal of High Technology Law.
+She is currently a 3L at Suffolk University Law with an area of focus in Juvenile and Family Law.
+She holds a B.A. in legal Studies from Bay Path University.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.